mgenware/daizong/README.md

 `package.json` scripts runner. daizong supports the following features out of the box:

 - Run tasks sequentially or in parallel
+- Environment variables
   - Set environment variables for a specific task
   - Set default environment variables for all tasks
+  - Define groups of environment variables to be inherited by tasks
 - Define tasks in groups
 - Private tasks
 - Allow continue-on-error